s3anmorrow/brightspace-project-extractor/README.md

 ```

 ### -delete
 By default, the script will not delete the zip files after unzipping them.
 You can adjust this with the -delete option.
-For example, if you want to delete the zip files after unzipping them, you would use the following command:
+Use the following command:
 ```
 python extract.py -delete
 ```